Rock Machine Motorcycle Club: Quebec Biker war

 Founder of the Rock Machine Motorcycle Club, Salvatore Cazzetta was arrested at a pitbull farm located in Fort Erie, Ontario during 1994.
 He was charged with attempting to import more than eleven tons (22,000lbs) of cocaine valued at an estimated 275 million dollars US (adjusting for inflation the 2021 value is $513,238,697).
-Claude Vézina, who was President of the Quebec City chapter at the time, became the new National President of the Rock Machine.
-Renaud Jomphe was made President of the Montreal chapter, while Marcel Demers became the President of the Quebec City chapter until eventually opening the Beauport chapter in late 1996.
+Claude Vézina, who was president of the Quebec City chapter at the time, became the new National President of the Rock Machine.
+Renaud Jomphe was made president of the Montreal chapter, while Marcel Demers became the president of the Quebec City chapter until eventually opening the Beauport chapter in late 1996.

 Recently promoted Hells Angels Montreal President Boucher began to increase pressure on the Rock Machine shortly after the arrest, which initiated the Quebec Biker war.
 The local Rock Machine Motorcycle Club formed an affiliation, the Alliance, with Montreal crime families such as the Pelletier Clan, Dark Circle and other independent dealers who wished to resist the Hells Angels' attempts to establish a monopoly on street-level drug trade in the city.
 A violent turf war ensued with the Hells Angels.
-The Rock Machine MC, its support clubs and the Pelletier Clan would provide manpower, while the Dark Circle would provide the funding.
+The Rock Machine MC, its support clubs and the Pelletier Clan would provide manpower while the Dark Circle would provide the funding.
 The Dark Circle's leadership was ruled by a committee of five.
 The chairman was Michel Duclos.

 Boucher organized "puppet clubs" to persuade Rock Machine-controlled bars and their resident drug dealers to surrender their illegal drug business.
-This led to the creation of The Palmers MC, a Rock Machine MC support club with chapters in Montreal and Quebec City, it was created to counter Hell's Angels allies, the Rockers MC, Evil ones and Death Riders MC support clubs.
-It was led and organized by Rock Machine members Jean "Le Francais" Duquaire and André “Dédé” Désormeaux, who was initially a member of the Dark Circle but joined the Rock Machine, these two were described as the grandfathers of the Palmers MC, all of its members would be patched into the Rock Machine in 2000.
-The starting point of the conflict is disputed; however on July 13, 1994, three members of the Rock Machine entered a business in downtown Montreal.
+This led to the creation of the Palmers MC, a Rock Machine MC support club with chapters in Montreal and Quebec City.
+It was created to counter Hell's Angels allies, the Rockers MC, Evil ones and Death Riders MC support clubs.
+It was led and organized by Rock Machine members Jean "Le Francais" Duquaire and André "Dédé" Désormeaux, who was initially a member of the Dark Circle but joined the Rock Machine.
+These two were described as the grandfathers of the Palmers MC, all of whose members would be patched into the Rock Machine in 2000.
+The starting point of the conflict is disputed; however, on 13 July 1994, three members of the Rock Machine entered a business in downtown Montreal.
 They assassinated Pierre Daoust, a member of a Hells Angel support club, the Death Riders Motorcycle Club.
-Once it was confirmed they had the right target he was shot 16 times in the head and torso.
+Once it was confirmed they had the right target, he was shot 16 times in the head and torso.